 Supermarkets copying a successful original brand is not a new problem.
 Far from it.
-Research by Witch Magazine reveals that one in five shoppers had accidentally bought a supermarket version of their favourite brand while a investigation by the Consumer Group found that more than 150 supermarket own label products had “borrowed” elements from the packaging of branded competitors. they included McVitie’s Digestives, Kellogg’s Coco Pops, Radox bath gel and Jacob’s Cream Crackers.
+Research by Witch Magazine reveals that one in five shoppers had accidentally bought a supermarket version of their favourite brand while an investigation by the Consumer Group found that more than 150 supermarket own-label products had “borrowed” elements from the packaging of branded competitors, including McVitie’s Digestives, Kellogg’s Coco Pops, Radox Bath Gel and Jacob’s Cream Crackers.
 Increasingly supermarkets are imitating younger trendier very successful brands whose founders have often risked all to throw their energy and savings into building a brand from nothing.

 The latest brand to feel the pain of copycat supermarket tactics is Hotel Chocolat who have accused Waitrose of copying the shape and get up of their distinctive curvy chocolate bars and selling them for £2 against a price tag of around £16 for the real thing.

 Of course, the two bars are not the same thing.
 If you look carefully at the ingredients you will see that the Hotel Chocolat product has a far higher cocoa content and much less sugar, so at the very least they will taste different.

 But they look very similar and that is the point.